rabbitmq/rabbitmq-website/site/reliability.md

 client to establish a new channel or connection and recover from the problem.

-This list of failures, of course, is not at all exhastive.
+This list of failures, of course, is not at all exhaustive.
 It does not cover more subtle failures such as omission failures (failure to respond in a predictable amount of time), performance degradations, malicious or buggy applications that exhaust the system of resources and so on.
 Those failures can be detected with [monitoring, metrics and health checks](#monitoring).